ArthurGareginyan/my-custom-functions/readme.txt

 * Spanish (translation by [Ramiro Garcés](http://www.ramirogarces.com.ve/))
 * French (translation by Theophil Bethel)

-Maybe not all existed translations are up to date.
-You are welcome to contribute corrections!

 If you want to help translate this plugin then please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/my-custom-functions).

-**Consider Going Pro For Additional Features!**>**Pro Features**>
-> All features from Free version included plus:>* Unlimited number of functions>* Automatic backup of all functions to a file>* Toggle for temporary disable the certain functions>* Button for collapse/expand the field with code>* Sidebar items can be collapsed or expanded>* Well documented>>[Get the PRO version now!](https://www.arthurgareginyan.com/plugin-my-custom-functions-pro.html)

 == Installation ==